PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-05 17:17:16
+Last updated: 2024-04-05 17:17:49
-Random Quote: Help was not promised, lovely girl.
-Only death.  -  Jaqen H'ghar
+Random Quote: You fight back with your spirit, little one.
+You stand up for yourself! - Devi Vishwakumar